 A funeral service will be held on Thursday, August 29, 2019 at 1:00pm at the Joseph N. Garlick Funeral Home, 388 Broadway, Monticello, NY 12701.
 Burial with full military honors will immediately follow in the Temple Sholom Cemetery, South Woods Road in Monticello.

 Funeral arrangements are entrusted to the Joseph N. Garlick Funeral Home - Monticello; “Honorably Serving the Tri-County Jewish Community for 70 Years” 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of Jack Leshner, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Jack Leshner, please visit our Tree Store